emperorsix/tika-page-extractor/README.md

     curl -X PUT -T file.pdf http://localhost:9090/

 This will upload file.pdf to the server and return its content as JSON.
-The server will return an array of strings, one entry per page.
+The server will return document metadata and an array of strings, one entry per page.

 The server was inspired by http://vteams.com/blog/apache-tika-per-page-content-extraction/.
 Thanks!